Pasta-fantasia/elena-docs/docs/01_install/pure_python.md

 # Pure Python

 !!! note "Note:"
     This is a work in progress.
+It's a software configuration guide.
+This Is Not Financial Advice.

 ## Pre requisites